Thierry-Dumont/RKkit/README.md

 1. Solving Ordinary Differential Equations I, by Hairer, Nørsett,, Wanner (HNW),
-2. Solving Ordinary Differential Equations II Stiff and Differential-Algebraic Problems by Hairer and Wanner 5HW),
+2. Solving Ordinary Differential Equations II Stiff and Differential-Algebraic Problems by Hairer and Wanner (HW),
 3. Geometric Numerical Integration by Hairer, Lubich and Wanner (HLW).

 _If you want to learn and to understand rooted trees and B-series, I recommend to start first by reading reference 3..
 Being the latest book, things have become much easier to understand than in reference 1._